techflag/deepresearch-agents/README.md

 ### Rate Limits
 - The `DeepResearcher` runs a lot of searches and API calls in parallel (at any given point in time it could be ingesting 50-60 different web pages).
 As a result you may find that yourself hitting rate limits for OpenAI, Gemini, Anthropic and other model providers particularly if you are on lower or free tiers.
 - If you run into these errors, you may wish to use the `IterativeResearcher` instead which is less consumptive of API calls.

-### **Model Choice:**

-- If using OpenAI models, we find that the `gpt-4o-mini` is as good if not better at tool selection than `o3-mini` (which is consistent with [this leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html)).
-Given the speed and cost benefits we therefore advise using `gpt-4o-mini` as the model for the majority of agents in our workflow, with `o3-mini` for planning tasks and `gpt-4o` for final writing.
-- Some 3rd party agents such as DeepSeek require much clearer instructions about the output instructions even when an output schema is specified.
-You may run into parser errors when using these models and will need to update the agents' system prompts accordingly.

 ### **Output Length:**